microsoft/AzureTRE/docs/quickstart.md

 ## Deleting the AzureTRE deployment

-To remove the AzureTRE and it's resources from your Azure subscription run:
+To remove the AzureTRE and its resources from your Azure subscription run:

 ```cmd
 terraform destroy -var-file dev.tfvars